leewtai/leewtai.github.io/usecases_data/turking_sidewalks/README.md

 - Start conservatively but allow quick feedback for adjustments

   <img src="images/edit-project2.png" alt="mturk project edit" width='600'>
 - Give examples assuming the worker is not an American (e.g. driveway vs sidewalks).
-This should be in the instruction tab in "Design Layout", you can embed an image there from your s3 bucket again.
-Here's one that is not well tested.
+This should be in the instruction tab in `Design Layout`, you can embed an image there from your s3 bucket again.
+Here's one that is not tested but gives you an idea.
   ```html
       <crowd-image-classifier
         src="${image_url}"